Ether-DiscordBot/Ether-Bot/README.md

 - Images (from reddit) ✅
 - Other ❌

-✅: Everything is good  |⭕️: Other features are coming soon | ❌: Not yet finished
+✅: Everything is good  |⭕️: Other features are coming | ❌: Not yet finished

 ## Installation